GijsBeernink/UT-BLT-Backend/README.md

 DEPTH = 2
 ```

 To see the results open the `Frontend.html` page and wait until it is loaded.
+Note that due to an issue with Remote Content Policy, Google Chrome does currently *not* work!